JohnLacerdaOliveira/WebSite-FirstTo100/README.md

 ## General Information
-Simple web based game intended as an personal challenge in the initall stages of my web development journey.
+Simple web based game intended as a personal challenge in the initall stages of my web development journey.

 ## Technologies Used
 - HTML